renpy/renpy/sphinx/source/python.rst

 One advantage of using the define statement is that it records the filename and line number at which the assignment occurred, and makes that available to the navigation feature of the launcher.
+Another advantage is that :ref:`lint` will be able to check defined values, for example by detecting whether the same variable is defined twice, potentially with different values.

 Variables that are defined using the define statement are treated as constant, are not saved or loaded, and should not be changed.